-The educators possess a good knowledge about kung fu and English.
-There are different sorts of Chinese martial arts classes practiced in Wudang Daoist Traditional Kung fu Academy, and Tai Chi has the capability to attract more and more Kung fu fans.
+The educators possess a good knowledge of kung fu and English.
+There are different sorts of Chinese martial arts classes practised in Wudang Daoist Traditional Kung fu Academy, and Tai Chi has the capability to attract more and more Kung fu fans.

 If you are a Tai Chi fan and need a little further practice, some different classes are accessible.
 It takes almost 10-15 days to learn Tai Chi 13 Form or Tai Chi 28 gestures and 20~30 days to learn Tai Chi 108 course.

 Inner silence • Flowing like water • In the middle of being “Zhuanding”

 The Wudang sword is part of the classic martial arts and goes back to the Li family and their famous masters.

 Shandong Province is closely associated with the historical development of the Wudang sword form practised today and its traditional roots of Wudang sword art.

 The form 49 leads back to Li Tian Ji, who was able to study martial arts directly with his father, Li Yu Lin and his teachers Li Jing Lin and Sun Lu Tan.

 From this line of ancient masters, the traditional Tai Ji sword and the Wudang sword art were merged and reworked into a sword art form practised today.